TLDR – getting sunshine on your balls significantly increases testosterone.

 Not really.
 Although we ingest trace amounts of vitamin D from our diet, the main source for most people’s vitamin D – and the scientifically most effective way to get it – is from sun exposure.

-Not that many foods actually contain vitamin D at all and the ones that do contain insignificant amounts.
+Not many foods actually contain vitamin D at all and the ones that do contain insignificant amounts.
 For example, one cup of milk artificially fortified with vitamin D contains about 100 IU.
 The average adult male requires at least 5,000 IU of vitamin D daily.
-To get your daily maintenance dose of vitamin D exclusively from milk then, you would have to consume almost four gallons of milk per day.
-But then some studies have found that the level of vitamin D in milk varies wildly, so nobody really knows.
+To get your daily maintenance dose of vitamin D exclusively from milk you would have to consume almost four gallons of milk per day, but some studies have found that the level of vitamin D in milk varies wildly, so nobody really knows.

 Say you got your vitamin D from fish, you would need to consume two pounds of the highest quality, wild-caught salmon you can find every single day.
 (Farmed fish don’t have vitamin D because they don’t get sun exposure).